True Crime Trivia Questions

 A strong True Crime quiz can include serial killers, famous unsolved cases, kidnappings, frauds, police work, forensic evidence, confessions, trials, sentencing, and the media attention that turned certain investigations into major public stories.
 The theme works because it can move between criminals, victims, locations, investigative breakthroughs, and the wider history of how real cases were pursued, interpreted, and remembered.

-If you enjoy True Crime trivia, also try History and Food & Drink on Trivia Gauntlet.
+If you enjoy True Crime trivia, also try 1980s and Geography on Trivia Gauntlet.